 - Finally, prepare to pass the torch.
 You won’t be on the job forever, so act like it.
 Make sure you groom lieutenants who can take over when your task is complete.
 And make sure you don’t develop an ego-driven desire to stay past your time.
 Remember, it’s not about you.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: aspiring ceos, leadership, transparency
+Sign up here.Tags: CEO, leadership, transparency